 16 artifacts in this set

-Stylist Alex Tremulis designed the Chrysler Thunderbolt concept car during his time with coachbuilder Briggs Manufacturing Company.
+Designer Alex Tremulis created the Chrysler Thunderbolt concept car during his time with coachbuilder Briggs Manufacturing Company.
 The distinctive Thunderbolt featured hidden headlights, a powered retractable hardtop, pushbutton door handles, and pontoon fenders that wrapped completely around the car -- including all four wheels.
 Five Thunderbolts were built and Chrysler toured them around the country, drawing excited crowds at every stop.

 The dramatic Firebird concept car wowed audiences at the 1954 General Motors Motorama.
 Harley Earl took inspiration from jet fighter planes in designing the vehicle.
 Power came from a 370-horsepower gas-turbine engine that drove the rear wheels.
 (The large exhaust nozzle at back was just for show.)
 When subsequent Firebirds appeared, the original received the retronym "Firebird I."

 Ford Motor Company celebrated its 50th anniversary with the X-100, a fully-functional concept car billed as a "laboratory on wheels."
 The X-100 featured more than 50 innovative ideas.
 Some of them, like the heated seats and the telephone, ultimately became commonplace.
 Others, like the variable-volume horn and the in-car electric shaver, never quite caught on with the public.

 Topps "World on Wheels" Series Collecting Card, circa 1951 General Motors Le Sabre Experimental Car, circa 1954